healthkey-ai/phr/docs/patient-app-lab-upload-design.md

 ## 14. Open Questions

-Decisions deferred or needing stakeholder input:

-1. **LLM provider BAA**: which vendor (Anthropic vs OpenAI) currently offers a BAA that covers vision API calls?
-Needs legal confirmation before Phase 2c can ship to prod.
-Until then, the feature runs behind a feature flag for staff accounts only.

-2. **Reference-range source of truth**: the report on paper is one reference range. `LabTestType.reference_ranges["default"]` is another.
-When they disagree, which wins?
-   - **Proposed:** the report's range wins for the specific `LabResult` (stored on the row), the catalog default is the fallback.
-Edge case: age- and sex-specific ranges (e.g., hemoglobin) — keep the catalog default as unisex until Phase 3 adds demographic-aware ranges.

-3. **File retention policy**: do we keep the uploaded PDFs forever or purge after N months?
-HIPAA is 6 years for the record but the original uploaded doc isn't legally required.
-   - **Proposed:** keep forever by default (cheap S3 storage); patient can delete via the upload history UI.
+Decisions resolved during eng review (2026-04-09) are marked ✅.
+Open items are still pending.

+1. ✅ **LLM provider** — Anthropic Claude only for Phase 2c.
+OpenAI adapter deferred to its own landing if/when a real Anthropic outage justifies the ~2 days of adapter work.
+Still requires BAA with Anthropic before `LAB_UPLOAD_ENABLED` flips true in prod.
+Tracked as TODO-001.

+2. ✅ **Reference-range precedence** — report wins when present, catalog default is the fallback. `LabResult.reference_source` records which was used.
+Demographic-aware ranges (age/sex-specific) deferred to Phase 3.

+3. ✅ **PDF page cap** — soft cap at 10 pages for single-shot extraction, hard cap at 60 pages total.
+Pages 11–60 trigger paged extraction (§6.4) with 2-page batch overlap.
+Pages 61+ rejected at ingress.

+4. ✅ **User deletion** — hard delete. `on_delete=CASCADE` wipes `LabUpload` + `LabUploadFile` + `LabResult`.
+Audit log references pseudonymised, not deleted, to preserve HIPAA 6-year audit retention.

+5. **File retention after upload deletion**: do we keep orphaned S3 files after the LabUpload row is deleted?
+Current plan: `post_delete` signal removes the file.
+Still worth a review with legal on whether to retain for 30 days as a recoverable "trash" bucket.
+   - **Proposed:** hard delete from S3 on upload deletion, no trash.
+Aligns with GDPR right-to-erasure mental model.

-4. **Trend chart on low data**: two measurements form a line.
-One measurement is just a dot.
-What does `LabTrendChart` do with a single measurement?
+6. **Trend chart on low data**: one measurement renders as a dot, no line.
-   - **Proposed:** render the single value as a dot + reference band, no connecting line.
 Copy: "Not enough data for a trend yet."
-Already specified in design doc §6 (partial state).
+Already covered in design doc §6 (partial state).

-5. **Mobile camera capture quality**: should the upload dialog enforce a minimum resolution on camera-captured images?
-   - **Proposed:** no hard minimum.
-The LLM confidence flag surfaces low-quality images organically.
-A pre-upload warning ("This image looks small — try again?") can land in a follow-up.

-6. **Date disambiguation**: US lab reports use MM/DD/YYYY, EU uses DD/MM/YYYY.
-When both digits are ≤12, the LLM can't tell without context.
+   - **No action needed — use the existing empty-state pattern.**

+7. **Mobile camera capture quality**: no hard minimum in Phase 2c.
+LLM confidence flags low-quality scans.
+A follow-up can add pre-upload warning.
+   - **Deferred to Phase 3 polish.**

-   - **Proposed:** pass the patient's `country` from `PatientInfo` as an additional prompt hint.
-Falls back to the upload's `lab_date` field (which the patient can set) when still ambiguous.
+8. **Date disambiguation** (MM/DD vs DD/MM): pass patient's `country` from `PatientInfo` as a prompt hint.
+Falls back to upload's `lab_date` field.
+Ambiguous dates with no hint land on the review screen for patient correction.
+   - **Actionable in Phase 2c prompt.**

 ---